 Won temporary restraining order from Ohio state court allowing Internet café businesses in that State to reopen and to resume offering sweepstakes through software developed by company that was indicted under Ohio’s gambling statutes.

 Obtained settlement for technology startup company, at beginning of discovery in bet-the-company case, for less than one-sixth of the damages for which it was sued in Southern District of New York.

-In class action alleging that Texas real properties worth nearly $80 million were owned by estate of former president of foreign nation and should be used to pay purported judgment, obtained favorable settlement shortly after filing motion for summary judgment.
+In class action alleging that Texas real properties worth nearly $80 million were owned by estate of former president of foreign nation and should be used to pay purported judgment, obtained favorable settlement for true owners of properties shortly after filing motion for summary judgment.

 Persuaded Ninth Circuit to invalidate $2 billion judgment.

 Achieved favorable outcome on remand from the U.S. Supreme Court in Raich v.
 Gonzalez, a case involving the federal government applying the Controlled Substances Act to a patient’s medical use of home-grown marijuana on her physician’s recommendation.

 Won reversal without oral argument in prisoner’s Third Circuit appeal of district court’s order dismissing Bivens claims for purported failure to exhaust administrative remedies.